unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/bc-overview.md

 ---
 title: Resolve Domains with Direct Blockchain Calls
-description: This page reviews the process for resolving domains using direct blockchain calls.
-It also provides a few examples of using this technique for building applications.
+description: These guides demonstrate the process for resolving domains using direct blockchain calls and a few examples of how to use this to build applications.
 ---

 # Resolve Domains with Direct Blockchain Calls